Skip to main content

 Frequently Asked Questions

-Is Catalina Structured Funding a good alternative to JG Wentworth?
+Is Catalina Structured Funding an alternative to JG Wentworth?

 Does CSF offer better rates than JG Wentworth?

-Can I switch to CSF if I already started a deal with JG Wentworth?
+Can I switch companies if I already started a deal with another buyer?

-In most cases, yes, as long as the court has not yet approved the transfer.
-Every state provides a mandatory cancellation period (typically 3 to 5 business days after signing), and you can withdraw at any time before the judge signs the court order.
-Contact CSF for a competing quote before your cancellation window closes.
+In most cases yes, as long as the court has not yet approved the transfer.
+State Structured Settlement Protection Acts provide a cancellation period after signing, and the length varies by state.
+You can generally withdraw before the judge signs the court order.
+Check the cancellation terms in your own contract and confirm the deadline with your representative.

-How is CSF different from large structured settlement companies?
+How is CSF different from larger structured settlement companies?